samuelarogbonlo/skip-monitoring/README.md

 - Access to the Slinky instance and related services

 ### Installation Steps
-- Clone the Repository
+- Create your personal server on any cloud platform of choice or use your local machine but be aware that the image files are large.
+- Access the created server or use your local machine terminal to clone the Repository by running the following command:
 ```bash
 git clone https://yourrepository.com/monitoring-solution.git
 cd monitoring-solution
 ```
 - Configure Services: Navigate to each service's configuration directory (prometheus, grafana, alertmanager) and review the configuration files.
 Update the configurations as needed to match your environment.
-- Launch the Stack
+- Launch the Stack: This will start all the services and monitoring setup as well.
 ```bash
 docker-compose up -d
 ```